Sergey-Zakhvatoshin/qos-bot/README.md

 # QoS — Telegram Beauty Appointment Bot

 A Telegram bot for booking beauty salon appointments, featuring integrated Mini Apps, automated reminders, and a client feedback system.
+Similar architecture and logic can be applied to other businesses that involve customer service and services.

 ## Features